Consensys/teku/community-membership.md

 - Project Sponsor status granted by the Open Source Circle

 ### Responsibilities and privileges
-- Includes all of the responsibilities and privileges of a Member user
+- Includes all the responsibilities and privileges of a Member user
 - Approval of new users to the Approver role, and access to Circle reports.

 ## Project Evangelist